Kurt Schottenheimer

 Kurt Schottenheimer (born October 1, 1949) is an American former football coach who was a position coach and coordinator at the college and professional levels for almost 40 years.
-During his National Football League (NFL) career, Schottenheimer coached with the Cleveland Browns, Kansas City Chiefs, San Francisco 49ers, Washington Redskins and Detroit Lions, and finished as the head coach for the Virginia Destroyers of the United Football League.
+During his National Football League (NFL) career, Schottenheimer coached with the Cleveland Browns, Kansas City Chiefs, San Francisco 49ers, Washington Redskins and Detroit Lions, and finished as the head coach for the Virginia Destroyers of the United Football League (UFL).

-College
+College career

 Schottenheimer was a junior college All-American quarterback at Coffeyville Community College, and led the nation in passing as a sophomore.
 The following year, he transferred to the University of Miami, where he started for his remaining two seasons at defensive back.
 Schottenheimer was inducted into Coffeyville's athletic Hall of Fame in 2000.

 Coaching career

 Collegiate coaching

 Schottenheimer then pursued a coaching career in the college ranks, working as the defensive coordinator for William Paterson University in 1974, the linebackers and defensive backs coach at Michigan State from 1978 to 1982, at Tulane as the defensive backs coach in 1983, then as a linebackers coach for LSU from 1984 to 1985 and with Notre Dame in 1986.